bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 Of course, there is a much more
 `precise definition <https://en.wikipedia.org/wiki/Topological_manifold#Formal_definition>`__
-from topology in which a manifold is defined as a set that is `homeomorphic <https://en.wikipedia.org/wiki/Homeomorphism>`__ to Euclidean space.
+from topology in which a manifold is defined as a special set that is locally `homeomorphic <https://en.wikipedia.org/wiki/Homeomorphism>`__ to Euclidean space.
 A homeomorphism is a special kind of continuous one-to-one and onto mapping that preserves topological properties.
 The definition is quite